Nanako Dojima

 Nanako Dojima (堂島 菜々子, Dōjima Nanako) is a character in the 2008 PlayStation 2 video game Persona 4 by Atlus.
 She is initially shy to player-character and cousin Yu Narukami, but eventually grows more comfortable.
 She struggles through the game with loneliness, the loss of her mother, and concern over her father Ryotaro Dojima, who is often absent due to his job as a detective.
 She appears as a playable character in Persona 4: Dancing All Night, where designers made a point to try to avoid her dancing style seem too adult.
 She has been well-received and is regarded as one of the best characters in Persona 4.
 Multiple critics held her as an example of a quality child character in video games.

 Concept and creation

 Nanako Dojima was created for Persona 4.
 She is the young cousin of Yu Narukami, and Ryotaro Dojima's only daughter.
 Nanako is a guileless girl, and is usually left at home due to her father's work.
 Nanako is capable of taking care of herself.
-She is voiced by Akemi Kanda in Japanese and Karen Strassman in English.
+She is voiced by Akemi Kanda in Japanese, and was voiced by Karen Strassman in English until Courtney Shaw took over in Persona 4 Revival.
 When designing Nanako as a playable character for Persona 4: Dancing All Night, designer Kanami Mashita desired to avoid potentially making her too flamboyant or provocative in how she dances, as he found these "completely out of character."
 The design staff employed an adult idol do the motion capture rather than a child dancer, which created problems as it took time and effort to avoid giving Nanako "allure" from the idol's dancing.